dddshelf/cheeper-ddd-cqrs-example/README.md

 #### Adding Authors

+Cheeper is configured so signing up new Authors is a synchronous operations.
+This mean that once the HTTP request made to the Cheeper API is finished, the Author will be in the database without having to perform any other action.
+As soon the API receives the request, the SignUpCommand is created and delegated to the Command Bus.
+The Command Bus will check the routing configurations and it will pass the Command to the SignUpCommandHandler that will perform all the actions required to sign up a new Author.

     http --json --body POST http://127.0.0.1:8000/chapter7/author author_id="a64a52cc-3ee9-4a15-918b-099e18b43119" username="bob" email="bob@bob.com"
     http --json --body POST http://127.0.0.1:8000/chapter7/author author_id="1fd7d739-2ad7-41a8-8c18-565603e3733f" username="alice" email="alice@alice.com"
     http --json --body POST http://127.0.0.1:8000/chapter7/author author_id="1da1366f-b066-4514-9b29-7346df41e371" username="charlie" email="charlie@charlie.com"